Combining Optimisation and Simulation Using Logic-Based Benders Decomposition

-Example \ref{example:intro} introduced specified a class of scheduling problems with performance measures that reflect an underlying delay structure, which is typical of queuing problems.
-In this section we will describe this class of problems in greater detail.
-We are given a finite set $T = \{1,\ldots,\lvert T\rvert \}$ of time slices, and a finite set $J$ of jobs.
-The time periods have length $L$, and by ``time period $t$'' we mean the half-open interval $[(t-1)L, tL) \subset \mathbb{R}$.
-Each job has a release date and a processing time.
-We get to decide how many agents are allocated to each time period.
-The jobs are processed by available agents as they are released, and are scheduled on a FCFS basis.
-We assume an agent will always finish processing a job that starts, even if the number of agents is due to be reduced.
+Example \ref{example:intro} alluded to a class of scheduling problems with performance measures that have an underlying queuing structure.
+In this section, we study this class of problems in greater detail.
+In Table \ref{table:schedparams}, we have summarised the notation for the SAA form of the problem.

+We are given a set of time periods, where by \textit{time period} $t$ we mean the half-open interval $[(t-1)L, tL) \subset \mathbb{R}$.
+We also have a $\left(\lvert T\rvert + 1\right)\ts{st}$ time period which we call the \textit{night shift} for practical reasons.
+We get to decide how many agents are allocated to each time period (\textit{during the day}).
+We assume there are $y_{\min}$ agents available for the night shift.
+We are given a set of jobs which are processed by available agents as they are released, and are scheduled on a FCFS basis.